 With the Dover and Escher, I hear a firmness of strength and individuality from each and every player, resulting in a certain "muscularity" to their playing.
 With the Dover, it's this plus a phenomenal precision of ensemble and articulation which is so remarkable.
 With the Escher, it's this plus a richness of tone.
 Both groups exhibit playing - especially of the Classics - which is absolutely thrilling.

-With the Aris, I hear much of the same.
+With the Aris, I hear all of these superlatives.
 Their blend, in particular, combined with amazing tonal variety, affords them a sound which is simply seductive.
 (The Pacifica also comes to mind in this regard.)
 Highest praise must be given to the viola, Caspar Vinzens, for his beauty of tone which blends so gorgeously with the others - never sounding nasal or husky.
 The sheer musicality of their overall blend is enhanced by their variety of tone and vibrato.
 Time and again they will begin a passage from barely a whisper - sans vibrato - then, in the next phrase, add the vibrato and play with the utmost sweetness and singing lyricism, creating a striking contrast to the starkness which precedes it.
 This variety (plus the unanimity of execution) is breathtaking.